chariotsofiron/chariotsofiron.github.io/src/mira.md

 # Assembler

-An assembler was written in Rust.
+I wrote an assembler in Rust.

 ### Assembler directives